 It's also an ideal spot for a romantic picnic. – Rebecca Little, Rebecca Little Jewellery

-Bermuda Valentine's Day Gift Idea: While enjoying your picnic treat her to a special something from Rebecca's nautical knots collection that features simple and elegant 'love knot' rings and earrings.
+Bonus romantic gift idea: While enjoying your picnic treat her to a special something from Rebecca's nautical knots collection that features simple and elegant 'love knot' rings and earrings.
 Whether you're tying the knot or refreshing your love for each other, something from Rebecca's new nautical knots line is a great way to symbolize your love.
 You can also get in touch with Rebecca to discuss having something bespoke made.

 The location could be just about anywhere in beautiful Bermuda.
 There are so many secluded beaches to take advantage of, so a sunset picnic would be perfect.
 Buy some goodies and nice wine from Miles Market and then head to the beach.
-There are lots of little coves between Horseshoe Bay and Warwick Long Bay so we'd walk along the beach until we find the perfect one.
+There are lots of little coves on the South Shore between Horseshoe Bay and Warwick Long Bay so we'd walk along the beach until we find the perfect one.
 Oh, and the day would start with a morning ride down to St. George's, meandering along the narrow roads along the ocean past Fort St. Catherine.
 Breakfast at Devils Isle to follow. – Flora Duffy, Bermuda's own triathlete